Ilemon12345/exchange_test_task/README.md

 - have acces key for fixer.io

 # how to run
-- FIXER_API_KEY=api key ./gradlew  bootRun  (it's not needed to run compose.yml separatly, spring boot does it for u)
+- FIXER_API_KEY=fixer api key ./gradlew  bootRun  (it's not needed to run compose.yml separatly, spring boot does it for u)
 - run test ./gradlew clean test --info

 # API: